eejdoowad/Chip8/README.md

 # Chip8

+---This is still a work in progress---

 A Chip-8 emulator written in C. Inspired and heavily drawing upon the work of others (see References).

----This is still a work in progress---
+Currently being ported to the web with emscripten.

+Online demo: http://eejdoowad.github.io/Chip8/ (controls are '2', 'q', 'z', 'x')

 To build on Mac, just call make in the build-mac directory.
 This generates an executable in the bin directory.